quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part66_Kernel-based_Fu.md

 :p What is the kernel trick and why is it beneficial?
 ??x
-The kernel trick involves expressing the kernel function \( k(s, s_0) \) as the inner product of feature vectors \( x(s) \) and \( x(s_0) \).
+The kernel trick involves expressing the kernel function $k(s, s_0)$ as the inner product of feature vectors $x(s)$ and $x(s_0)$.
 This allows working in a high-dimensional feature space while only using stored training examples.
 It simplifies computation compared to directly using linear parametric methods. x??

 ---

 #### Interest and Emphasis Concept Introduction
 Interest and emphasis are introduced as mechanisms to prioritize certain states or state-action pairs during on-policy learning.
-The interest \(I_t\) is a non-negative scalar indicating the degree of importance for accurately valuing state \(s_t\).
-The emphasis \(M_t\) is another non-negative scalar that modifies the learning update at time \(t\).
+The interest $I_t $ is a non-negative scalar indicating the degree of importance for accurately valuing state$s_t $.
+The emphasis$ M_t $is another non-negative scalar that modifies the learning update at time$ t$.
 :p What are interest and emphasis in the context of on-policy learning?
 ??x
 Interest and emphasis are introduced to target function approximation resources more effectively.
 By assigning higher interest to certain states, the algorithm can focus more computational resources on those states, potentially leading to better value estimates.